HomeArticlesHow ToHow to Calculate ROI

 • Marketing ROI = (10,000 / 10,000) × 100 = 100%

-When evaluating multiple budget options, calculate ROI for each and allocate to the highest-returning activities first.
+When evaluating multiple budget options, calculate ROI for each and put money toward the highest-returning activities first.
 The opportunity cost of every rupee spent on a low-ROI channel is the return it could have earned elsewhere.

 Step 6: Interpret ROI in Context

-An ROI number is meaningful only relative to:
+An ROI number only means something relative to a few other factors.

 ROI Benchmarks by Asset Class (2026)